5AbhishekSaxena/toaster-android/README.md

 ![GitHub](https://img.shields.io/github/license/5AbhishekSaxena/Toaster-Android)
 ![GitHub (Pre-)Release Date](https://img.shields.io/github/release-date-pre/5AbhishekSaxena/toaster-Android)

-Toaster-Android is a simple open source library to customize toast messages in adnroid applications.
+Toaster-Android is a simple open source library to customize toast messages in android applications.
 It has some predefined templates for common use-cases like warning, error and success messages.

  ## Download